minio/docs/source/operations/data-recovery.rst

 logs, etc.), you can safely unmount the drive *if* the cluster has sufficient remaining healthy drives to maintain
 :ref:`read and write quorum <minio-ec-parity>`.
-Missing drives are less disruptive to the deployment than drives that are reliably producing read and write errors.
+Missing drives are less disruptive to the deployment than drives that are consistently producing read and write errors.

 .. admonition:: MinIO Professional Support